Home

 Time management has received a lot of attention in recent times.
 Millions, even billions, of earth's inhabitants don't know how to effectively manage time.

-Business leaders are also guilty of the same offence . . . squandering of valuable business time on irrelevant mundane things.
+Business leaders are also guilty of the same offense . . . squandering of valuable business time on irrelevant mundane things.
 As you can imagine, the cost to the organization is enormous.

 How does the organization's leadership, you and other leaders at different levels, design and manage your organization to ensure judicious use of the organization's time by employees?